gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 we find him?"

-A day and a half later, I leaned on the upstairs railing (one last little act of rebellion---proper young ladies never lean on anything) and said goodbye to the only home I had ever known.
+A day and a half later, I leaned on the upstairs railing (one last little act of rebellion—proper young ladies never lean on anything) and said goodbye to the only home I had ever known.
 It was a modest house compared to those on Palace Mount, but still too large for three.
 A brass stand in the center of the front courtyard held a fist-sized chunk of dayglass.
 The sunlight it had trapped